BapCat/parallel/README.md

 ## Installation

 ### Composer
-[Composer](https://getcomposer.org/) is the recommended method of installation for Collection.
+[Composer](https://getcomposer.org/) is the recommended method of installation for Parallel.

 ```
 $ composer require bapcat/parallel